 Corporación Dominicana de Empresas Eléctricas Estatales (CDEEE)

-Asset Performance Management (APM) Software, Operations Performance Management (OPM) for Power Generation
+Asset Performance Management (APM) Software, Operations Performance Management (OPM)

 The Corporación Dominicana de Empresas Eléctricas Estatales (CDEEE) Punta Catalina Thermoelectric Power Plant (CTPC) will generate a combined 752 megawatts and provide one third of the Dominican Republic’s total generation capacity.
 The CDEEE is partnering with GE Steam Power and GE Digital to help the plant achieve better performance and lower generation costs to help the country increase its use of renewable energy by 25% through better reliability and stability.
 Digital Twin blueprints -- software representations of critical assets -- across both units to help detect equipment failures before they happen.